The Beach of Falesá: Reception

 "The Beach of Falesá", along with his two other South Seas tales in Island Nights' Entertainments, were generally poorly received by his peers in London.
-Stevenson was known and loved for his historical romances such as Treasure Island, Kidnapped and The Master of Ballantrae and so his shift to realism was not widely applauded.
-Oscar Wilde complained "I see that romantic surroundings [Samoa] are the worst surroundings possible for a romantic writer.
+Stevenson was known and loved for his historical romances such as Treasure Island, Kidnapped and The Master of Ballantrae, and so his shift to realism was not widely applauded.
+Oscar Wilde complained, "I see that romantic surroundings [Samoa] are the worst surroundings possible for a romantic writer.
 In Gower Street Stevenson could have written a new Trois Mousquetaires.
 In Samoa he wrote letters to The Times about Germans."
-Edmund Gosse wrote "The fact seems to be that it is very nice to live in Samoa, but not healthy to write there."
+Edmund Gosse wrote, "The fact seems to be that it is very nice to live in Samoa, but not healthy to write there."

 Screenplays based on the novella were written by Dylan Thomas and Alan Sharp but never produced.
 Adding a narrator's voice, BBC Radio 3 broadcast Thomas's screenplay in May 2014.

-While its title was unnamed, the book was referenced importantly in the plotting of Georges Simenon's 1930 The Late Monsieur Gallet.
+Although its title was unnamed, the book was referenced importantly in the plotting of Georges Simenon's 1931 novel The Late Monsieur Gallet.